thismatters/EurorackVco/README.md

 | A6   |   1760 Hz |
 | A7   |   3520 Hz |
 | A8   |   7040 Hz |

+\* A1 was chosen because it has a nice round number for a frequency which makes it easy to dial in on an oscilloscope.
+If you have a tuner use whatever pitch you like.

 ### Tuning